Nick-Tallguy/Nick-Tallguy.github.io/_posts/en/coordination/0500-10-24-tasking-manager-admin.md

 2. Browse to your file in the File Upload window,
 3. Click the file name to highlight the file and then click ‘Open’.

 The area of interest defined in the GeoJSON or KML file will appear in the map frame, and you will then be asked to choose how the area of interest is split into individual tasks.
-There are two options:

 ###Task Squares
+There are two options for delineating the individual squares that represent an area to be mapped:
 Select the Square Grid option and click next.
 The area of interest is automatically split into grid cells and each cell becomes a task.
 The larger the project area, the larger the resulting squares will be.
 Determine the optimal tile size based on the five Tile Size options.
 As such, a smaller tile size will result in more tasks as shown in the screenshots.
 The optimal tile size will therefore depend both on the size of the area (create smaller tiles for a large project) and the number of features that will likely need to be mapped within each tile.
 Generally speaking, as the size of the area of interest and/or the number of likely features increases, the tile size chosen for the project should decrease.

 ![TM Tile Sizes][]

-**Considerations before deciding on tile sizes**;
+**Considerations before deciding on tile sizes**

 -  A brand new mapper at a mapathon will map an area at roughly a quarter of the speed of an experienced mapper (many start off far slower, but soon get faster),
 -  A new mapper finds it as hard to search for features in the satellite imagery as they do to actually map them.
 Finding round huts thatched with natural materials in an area of round bushes is a steep learning curve for a 'newbie',